jamesedmonston/graphql-authentication-docs/docs/settings/users.md

 ## Allow Magic Authentication

-Whether or not the `sendMagicLink` and `verifyMagicCode` mutations should be available.
+Whether or not the Magic Code mutations should be available.

 :::note
 If you choose `Multiple Schemas`, you will see the following fields **_for each user group_**.
 :::

+## Allow Two-Factor Authentication

+Whether or not the Two-Factor mutations should be available.

 ## GraphQL Schema